microsoft/Windows-AppConsult-PWALab/Manual/README.md

   });
 ```

-Alternatively, if you need to perform more advanced operations, you have the opportunity to pass another parameter, after the URL, with more configuration options, as in the following sample:
+If you need to perform more advanced operations, you have the opportunity to pass another parameter, after the URL, with more configuration options, as in the following sample:

 ```javascript
 fetch('./api/push/savechannel', {